Lone weathered wood hut stands among deserted beige arctic tundra, seen on the Complete Northwest Passage Expedition.

 At Sea (Beaufort Sea) to Prudhoe Bay, Alaska

-Excitement builds while sailing the Beaufort Sea.
-Whether you are out on deck or in the comfort of an observation lounge, watch as the captain navigates your state-of-the-art vessel through these waterways, which is frozen for most of the year.
-Keep a close watch for marine wildlife including beluga whales that are often seen here.
-At Prudhoe Bay, say farewell to Canada and enter the United States.
+Excitement builds as you sail the Beaufort Sea.
+Whether you are out on deck or in the comfort of one of the observation lounges, watch as the captain navigates your state-of-the-art vessel through these waterways, which are frozen for most of the year.
+Keep a close watch for wildlife including beluga whales and polar bears that are often seen here.

 Accommodations